Professional Biography

 His legal expertise extends to hundreds of legal issues arising out of commercial transactions and to construction, engineering, energy and infrastructure projects, such as arbitration and mediation; project delivery methods; contractual issues, formation, changes and variations, interpretation, inspection, and payment; implied contract obligations; excuses for non-performance; activity-related claims of extra work; time-related issues of delay, suspension, acceleration and disruption; contract “breaches” and “material breaches”; building codes; contract terminations for default and convenience; construction financing; tort law; surety and fidelity law; architect and engineer professional liability law; insurance law; international law affecting contract enforcement and dispute resolution; government contract law; law of contract, unjust enrichment and implied contract damages; and, statutory law affecting construction such as bidding, Uniform Commercial Code, suretyship and contractors’ performance and payment bonds, and mechanics liens.

-Mr. Bruner’s professional honors include Founding Fellow and past President of The American College of Construction Lawyers; Honorary Fellow of The Canadian College of Construction Lawyers; Fellow of The International Academy of Construction Lawyers; Fellow of the College of Commercial Arbitrators; Chartered Arbitrator and Fellow of the Chartered Institute of Arbitrators (London); Arbitrator Member of Britain’s Society of Construction Arbitrators; Certified Mediator, International Mediation Institute; Arbitrator Member of the London Court of International Arbitration; Member of the International Chamber of Commerce U.S. National Arbitration and ADR Committee; Member of The Institute of Energy Law Panel of Arbitrators; Board member of The International Construction Law Association; Advisory Board Member of the Institute of Transnational Arbitration; Member of The National Academy of Distinguished Neutrals; Fellow of the National Contract Management Association; and, Life Fellow of the American Bar Foundation.
+Mr. Bruner’s professional honors include Founding Fellow and past President of The American College of Construction Lawyers; Honorary Fellow of The Canadian College of Construction Lawyers; Fellow of The International Academy of Construction Lawyers; Fellow of the College of Commercial Arbitrators; Chartered Arbitrator and Fellow of the Chartered Institute of Arbitrators (London); Arbitrator Member of Britain’s Society of Construction Arbitrators (London); Certified Mediator, International Mediation Institute (The Hague); Arbitrator Member of the London Court of International Arbitration; Member of the International Chamber of Commerce U.S. National Arbitration and ADR Committee; Member of The Institute of Energy Law Panel of Arbitrators; Board member of The International Construction Law Association; Member of The National Academy of Distinguished Neutrals; and Life Fellow of the American Bar Foundation.

 Mr. Bruner is a recipient of the 2005 Cornerstone Award presented by the American Bar Association Forum on Construction Law to one lawyer annually for “exceptional service to the construction industry, to the public and to the legal profession”.
 He also was awarded the 2011 Norman Royce Prize presented by Britain’s Society of Construction Arbitrators for scholarship in the field of construction dispute resolution.
 He was recognized in 2011 by the Construction Lawyer (journal of the American Bar Association Forum on Construction Law) as a “giant of our field.”
 He is vetted by International Who’s Who of Business Lawyers as one of the world’s leading commercial arbitrators, commercial mediators and construction lawyers, and since 2003 has been listed in The Best Lawyers in America.
 Profiled for decades by Who’s Who in America, Who’s Who in American Law, and Who’s Who in the World, the Marquis Who’s Who Publications Board has honored him with its 2018 Albert Nelson Lifetime Achievement Award.